Abhishek9634/Abhishek9634/README.md

 # Abhishek Thapliyal

-8+ years of experience as an iOS Developer.
-Expertise in Swift and familiar with declarative/Hybrid frameworks like SwiftUI, React-Native and Flutter
+Mobile Developer with over 9 years of experience in designing and building scalable, high-performance iOS applications using Swift and SwiftUI, along with hands-on experience in hybrid frameworks such as React Native and Flutter.
+Demonstrated success across diverse domains including healthcare, productivity, lifestyle, e-commerce, sports, VOIP, and OTT.
+Actively leverage AI tools like GitHub Copilot, ChatGPT, and Google Gemini to accelerate development, enhance code quality, and boost productivity.
+Passionate about staying at the forefront of emerging technologies and continuously expanding technical expertise.

 ## Blogs